-Rajiv Malhotra is an internationally known researcher, writer, speaker and public intellectual on current affairs as they relate to civilizations, cross-cultural encounters, religion and science.
+Rajiv Malhotra is an internationally known researcher, writer, speaker and public intellectual on current affairs as they relate to civilizations, cross-cultural encounters, spirituality and science.
 He studied physics and computer science, and served in multiple careers including: software development executive, Fortune 100 senior corporate executive, strategic consultant, and successful entrepreneur in the information technology and media industries.
 At the peak of his career when he owned 20 companies in several countries, he took early retirement at age 44 to pursue philanthropy, research and public service.
 He established Infinity Foundation for this purpose in 1994.

 Rajiv has conducted original research in a variety of fields and has influenced many other thinkers in India and the West.
 He has disrupted the mainstream thought process among academic and non-academic intellectuals alike, by providing fresh provocative positions on Dharma and on India.
 Some of the focal points of his work are: Interpretation of Dharma for the current times; comparative religion, globalization, and India’s contributions to the world.

 - Being Different: An Indian Challenge to Western Universalism

 - Breaking India: Western Interventions in Dravidian and Dalit Faultlines

 - Indra’s Net: Defending Hinduism’s Philosophical Unity